guettli/git-tips/README.md

 untracked = ' untracked'
 ```

-This shows nothing, when the git state is clean, and a readable warning, when something is wrong.
+This shows nothing when the Git state is clean and a readable warning when something is wrong.

 ## Github: Play sound, when CI Job is finished